 Gullet: You don’t believe in donations, detective.

 Cadbury: Well if I did, I would certainly be donating to trucking companies… so as to get them to haul truckloads of cash to the premises of this group.
-Sounds really like a solid platform founded on thoroughly turgid principles.
+Sound really like a solid platform founded on thoroughly turgid principles.
 I know Mark would approve.

 Cadbury: Mark von Cola – now there was a politician I could really trust.
 [Pauses, looks coyly at Eastman with one eye] Tragic what happened to him…